“Microbes Persist” Soil Microbiome Scientific Focus Area

 Overview of the Microbes Persist SFA, illustrating our four primary objectives, which explore how microbial ecophysiology, population dynamics, and mineral-microbe interactions regulate cellular carbon persistence under changing moisture regimes.

 Although soils store more carbon than the atmosphere and biosphere combined, little is known about the mechanisms that regulate soil carbon.
 Plant roots are the initial source of carbon in soil, allocating carbon captured from the atmosphere to the soil system.
 Our project’s premise is that microbial transformations of this carbon determine whether it is returned back to the atmosphere or stored as SOM.
-Since soil carbon and associated organic molecules are critical to agriculture, healthy ecosystems, and Earth’s climate, a predictive understanding of soil carbon’s residence time and turnover (i.e. “persistence”) in the soil is essential, especially as climate conditions change.
+Since soil carbon and associated organic molecules are critical to agriculture, healthy ecosystems, and Earth’s climate, a predictive understanding of soil carbon’s residence time and turnover (i.e. “persistence”) in the soil is essential, especially as Earth systems evolve.

 Our projects focus on soil moisture as a master controller of organic matter stabilization processes and soil microbial growth and death in soil.
 The current paradigm in soil organic matter is that microbial cell materials (necromass) are a primary starting material in the process of carbon stabilization.
 We presume that microbial ecophysiology is a key factor in controlling soil carbon dynamics as water availability changes because the intensity and timing of precipitation not only significantly affects soil microbial community composition and microbial ecological strategies, but also microbial-controlled decomposition, carbon use efficiency, and soil carbon dioxide efflux.